-Although some scholars use the terms interchangeably, editing and proofreading services are two different stages of the revision process.
+Although some scholars and students use the terms interchangeably, editing and proofreading services are two different stages of the revision process.
 Both services use different methods and center on different aspects of the writing, but both require close and careful reading.
-They produce different outcomes for authors.
+They produce different outcomes for writers.
 However, both proofreading and editing must improve the quality of the written work.

 This article is a discussion of proofreading versus editing and provides details about what proofreading is.
 To give you an opportunity to practice your proofreading, we have left a few spelling, punctuation, or grammatical errors in the text.
 See if you can spot them!
 If you spot the errors correctly, you will be entitled to a 10% discount.

 As we discussed in one of our previous articles, most researchers and students are unsure about the difference between editing and proofreading services.
-Although some scholars use the terms interchangeably, editing and proofreading services are two different stages of the revision process.
+Although some researchers and students use the terms interchangeably, editing and proofreading services are two different stages of the revision process.
 Both services use different methods and center on different aspects of the writing, but both require close and careful reading.
 They produce different outcomes for authors.
-However, both proofreading and editing must improve the quality of the written work.
-This article provides some essential proofreading strategies and processes for revising your manuscripts, such as your thesis, dissertation, or article.
+However, both proofreading and editing must improve the quality of academic work.

-Proofreading service aims to correct all errors in grammar, syntax, punctuation, and spelling in a manuscript.
+The purpose of the proofreading service is to correct all errors in grammar, syntax, punctuation, and spelling in a manuscript.
 If you wish to see whether the final version of your document contains any errors of these types, then you need proofreading services instead of editing services.
-As we discussed on our academy page earlier, one of the purposes of editing service is also to correct all errors in grammar, typography, punctuation, syntax, and spelling in a manuscript.
-In this sense, editing service includes proofreading service as well.
+As we discussed on our academy page earlier, one of the purposes of the editing service is also to correct all errors in grammar, typography, punctuation, syntax, and spelling in a manuscript.
+In this sense, the editing service includes the proofreading service as well.
 Nevertheless, strictly speaking, proofreading is the final stage of the editing process before the document is delivered to you.
 Therefore, even if an editor has corrected many of the errors that a proofreader would normally correct, the document must still pass through this proofreading stage.